-- A. The Plan is a performance shares plan based on the attribution to the Beneficiaries of Rights to receive free Shares at the end of the three-year period (Vesting Period); - B. The Beneficiaries are the Chief Executive Officer/General Manager and all the roles reporting to him/her, which include the Executives with Strategic Responsibilities of the Company, in addition to other key roles that may be included in the Plan by resolution of the Board of Directors on the proposal of the Chief Executive Officer/General Manager, after consulting the Nomination and Remuneration Committee as regards their competence; - C. The accrual of the Right to receive Shares is subject to the occurrence of three independent performance conditions, each with its own relative weight, related to the objectives of the Business Plan: - a.
-Relative Total Shareholder Return (TSR) (weight 50%) - b.
-Recurring Free Cash Flow (RFCF) (40% weight) - c.
-Sustainability Indicator (ESG) consistent with the provisions of the INWIT Sustainability Plan (10% weight) - D. The Plan provides for the allocation to Beneficiaries of Rights to receive Shares free of charge in variable numbers in relation to the degree of achievement of the Performance Parameters. - E. The allotment of these Shares will take place using treasury shares deriving from purchases made by the Company (buy back).
-The maximum number of Shares servicing the 2020-2024 Plan is a total of 580,000; - F. The effective transfer to the Beneficiaries of the Shares will take place upon their Accrual, subject to the ascertainment, not discretionary, of the degree of achievement of the Performance Parameters and without prejudice to the subsequent lock-up; - G. At the end of the Vesting Period, the Beneficiaries will also be granted an additional number of Shares equivalent to the ordinary and extraordinary dividends distributed by INWIT during the Vesting Period (Dividend Equivalent), which would have been payable on the number of Shares actually allocated to the Beneficiaries due to the levels of performance achieved under the terms and conditions provided for in the Plan; - H. For the Chief Executive Officer/General Manager and other Beneficiaries, 30% of the Shares Assigned are subject to a lock-up period lasting 2 years.
-In this period, the lock-up Attributed Shares may not be transferred and/or assigned unless under mortis causa, nor subject to any lien under any title.
-The lock-up does not apply to Additional Shares awarded to beneficiaries as dividend equivalents; - I. The Plan provides for three annual allocations (three cycles to be launched annually) and will end in 2024 at the end of the Vesting Period of the last allocation cycle (2022 2024).
+- the Plan is a performance shares plan based on the attribution to the Beneficiaries of Rights to receive free Shares at the end of the three-year period (Vesting Period); - the Beneficiaries are the Chief Executive Officer/General Manager and all the roles reporting to him/ her, which include the Executives with Strategic Responsibilities of the Company, in addition to other key roles that may be included in the Plan by resolution of the Board of Directors on the proposal of the Chief Executive Officer/General Manager, after consulting the Nomination and Remuneration Committee as regards their competence; - the accrual of the Right to receive Shares is subject to the occurrence of three independent performance conditions, each with its own relative weight, related to the objectives of the Business Plan: • Relative Total Shareholder Return (TSR) (weight 50%). - - Recurring Free Cash Flow (RFCF) (40% weight). - Sustainability Indicator (ESG) consistent with the provisions of the INWIT Sustainability Plan (10% weight). - the Plan provides for the allocation to Beneficiaries of Rights to receive Shares free of charge in variable numbers in relation to the degree of achievement of the Performance Parameters; - the allotment of these Shares will take place using treasury shares deriving from purchases made by the Company (buy back).
+The maximum number of Shares servicing the 2020-2024 Plan is a total of 580,000; - the effective transfer to the Beneficiaries of the Shares will take place upon their Accrual, subject to the ascertainment, not discretionary, of the degree of achievement of the Performance Parameters and without prejudice to the subsequent lock-up; - at end of the Vesting Period, the Beneficiaries will also be granted an additional number of Shares equivalent to the ordinary and extraordinary dividends distributed by INWIT during the Vesting Period (Dividend Equivalent), which would have been payable on the number of Shares actually allocated to the Beneficiaries due to the levels of performance achieved under the terms and conditions provided for in the Plan; - for the Chief Executive Officer/General Manager and other Beneficiaries, 30% of the Shares Assigned are subject to a lock-up period lasting 2 years, In this period, the lock-up Attributed Shares may not be transferred and/or assigned unless under mortis causa, nor subject to any lien under any title.
+The lockup does not apply to Additional Shares awarded to beneficiaries as dividend equivalents; - the Plan provides for three annual allocations (three cycles to be launched annually) and will end in 2024 at the end of the Vesting Period of the last allocation cycle (2022 - 2024).